thecyberpreacher/cloud-project/AWS/AWS-Project_1.md

 #### Estimated timing: 15 minutes

-> **Note**: Please ensure that you have created an AWS Free Tier Account at (https://aws.amazon.com/free), or Subscribe to AWS Educate (For Students).
+> **Note**: Please ensure that you have created an AWS Account with an active credit at (https://aws.amazon.com/), or Subscribe to AWS Educate (For Students).

 In this exercise, you will complete the following tasks:
 - Task 1: Create a Resource Group.